microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-overview.md

 ## Overview of application in education

-In the current release, the industry data API is highly tailored to the education industry, powering the [Microsoft School Data Sync](https://sds.microsoft.com) (SDS) platform to help automate the process of importing data <!-- and synchronizing organizations, users and users associations, and groups with Azure Active Directory (Azure AD) and Office 365 --> from student information systems (SIS) and student management systems (SMS) into the organization's Azure Data Lake.
-After normalizing the data in Azure Data Lake, it exports the data in multiple outbound flows, synchronizing data with [Education Insights](https://support.microsoft.com/en-us/topic/leader-s-guide-to-education-insights-premium-8738d1b1-4e1c-49bd-9e8d-b5292474c347) and [Education Data Lake Export](/SchoolDataSync/enable-education-data-lake-export).
+In the current release, the industry data API is highly tailored to the education industry, powering the [Microsoft School Data Sync](https://sds.microsoft.com) (SDS) platform to help automate the process of importing data and synchronizing organizations, users and users associations, and groups <!-- with Azure Active Directory (Azure AD) and Office 365 --> from student information systems (SIS) and student management systems (SMS) into the organization's Azure Data Lake.
+After normalizing the data in Azure Data Lake, it utilizes the data in multiple outbound flows, synchronizing data with [Insights for Education Leaders](https://support.microsoft.com/topic/leader-s-guide-to-education-insights-premium-8738d1b1-4e1c-49bd-9e8d-b5292474c347) and [Education Data Lake Export](/SchoolDataSync/enable-education-data-lake-export) for custom analtyics scenarios.

 :::image type="content" source="../../../concepts/images/industrydata-overview.png" alt-text="Graphic that shows industryData overview." lightbox="../../../concepts/images/industrydata-overview.png":::